Omicron cases in China threaten its manufacturing hubs

-New Delhi, Dec 14 (IANS) China has been battling sporadic Covid outbreaks that are weighing on its major manufacturing hubs, Global Times reported.
+New Delhi: China has been battling sporadic Covid outbreaks that are weighing on its major manufacturing hubs, Global Times reported.

 Less than 24 hours after North China's Tianjin reported the Chinese mainland's first case of an imported infection of the Omicron coronavirus variant on Monday night, Guangzhou, capital of South China's Guangdong Province, reported a new imported case infected with the Omicron strain on Tuesday.